Connect with others who understand.

 Written by Emily Wagner, M.S.

-If you have hidradenitis suppurativa (HS), you may develop tunnels underneath your skin.
-These hollow connections typically form between infected HS bumps.
-If left untreated, the tunnels, also called sinus tracts, can form permanent scar tissue that limits your mobility.
+If you have hidradenitis suppurativa (HS), you might develop tunnels under your skin.
+These hollow pathways usually form between infected HS bumps.
+If they aren’t treated, the tunnels — also called sinus tracts — can turn into scar tissue that makes it hard to move.

-In this article, we’ll discuss what HS tunnels are, why they form, and how your health care provider treats them.
-It’s important to work closely with your dermatologist (skin specialist) to prevent tunnel formation and improve your quality of life with HS.
+In this article, we’ll discuss what HS tunnels are, why they form, and how your healthcare provider treats them.
+It’s important to work closely with your dermatologist (skin specialist) to prevent tunnels from forming and improve your quality of life with HS.

 Formation of Tunnels in Hidradenitis Suppurativa